Bishop's Stortford: Air pollution

 East Hertfordshire District Council monitors nitrogen dioxide (NO2) levels at Hockerill Junction in the town centre.
 There are four diffusion tubes around the junction for air quality monitoring.
 In 2017, three out of four tubes failed to meet the UK National Objective of 40μg/m3 (micrograms per cubic metre):

 Air

-Stansted Airport is to the east of the town, with rail and bus links to Bishop's Stortford.
-Stansted serves over 200 destinations globally.
+Stansted Airport is located to the east of the town, with rail and bus links to Stortford; it serves over 200 destinations globally.

-Bus and coach
+Buses

-The town is on the Arriva Shires & Essex bus network.
+The town is on the Arriva Herts & Essex bus network.
 Buses 309, 508, 509 and 510 connect the town to Stansted Airport.
+Local route 511 connects Thorley Park and St James' Park with Bishop's Park via the train station.
 Buses 508, 509 and 510 all terminate to the south in Harlow.

-Other key routes include the 301 to Saffron Walden, the 351 to Hertford, and the 386 to Stevenage (via Letchworth).
+Central Connect, operated by Vectare, also serve the town.
+Key routes include the 35 to Hertford and the 36 to Stevenage, via Letchworth.
 There are further routes to rural destinations in Hertfordshire and Essex.

 Cycling

-Bishop's Stortford is served by cycle routes on regional networks and the National Cycle Network.
+Stortford is served by the following cycle routes on regional networks and the National Cycle Network: